sjschubert/applied-ml-program/README.md

 # Curriculum Outline
 This document is a prelimnary definition of a curriculum to support development of a applied machine learning degree with a focus on engineering vs theory.

-## Introduction

-This document serves as a structured outline for the four-year curriculum, focusing on the core subjects.
+This document serves as a structured outline for the three-year curriculum, focusing on the core subjects.
 Each section below provides an overview of these subjects, outlining educational content, activities, and assessments by year.

 ## Year 1

-### Overview

-TBD
+Covers the foundational mathematics needed to work with and understand the process of training models.

-### Subjects
+### Semester 1

+This semester introduces learning tasks, models, and aligning a model selection, in addition to the foundational areas of mathematics for ML.

+#### Intro to Machine Learning
+- Topics: High-level coverage of types of learning tasks (supervised, unsupervised, etc.), types of models (neural networks, decision trees, regression, etc.), and introduction to model selection.
-- TDB
+- Prerequisites: None
+#### Calculus I
+  - Prerequisites: High school Algebra / Trig
+#### Linear Algebra 1
+  - Prerequisites: High school Algebra / Trig

-### Assessments
+### Semester 2

+This semester continues the mathematical foundations for ML, and introduces students to all apsects of training models end to end.

+#### Training Models End-to-End
+   - Topics: Framing, Problem Structuring, Data Handling, Preprocessing, and Performance Metrics.
+Models are still treated as a black box.
+   - Prerequisites: Intro to Machine Learning
+#### Calc II
-- TBD
+   - Prerequisites: Calc I

----
+#### Linear Algebra 2
+   - Prerequisites: Linear Algebra 1
+#### Introduction to Neural Network
+   - Prerequisites: Calculus for Machine Learning, Linear Algebra 1 for ML, Intro to ML

 ## Year 2

-### Overview

-The second year builds on the foundational skills and starts introducing more specialized subjects.

-### Subjects
+### Semester 1

+1. **Deep Learning Foundations(CNNs, RNNs, Transformers)**
+   - Prerequisites: Introduction to Neural Networks, Probability and Statistics 1 for ML

+4. **Probability & Stats for ML**
+   - Prerequisites: Calc 1

+4. **Systems Engineering for ML**
+   - Prerequisites: Introduction to Neural Networks

+2. **Optimization for ML**
-- Mathematics: Algebra
+   - Prerequisites: Calculus I, Linear Algebra I
-- Language Arts: Literature Studies
-- Science: Earth Science

-### Assessments

-- Midterm Exam
-- Final Exam
-- Project: "Creating a Short Story"

----

-## Year 3

-### Overview

-The third year introduces students to advanced topics in preparation for specialized high-school courses.

-### Subjects

-- Mathematics: Geometry
-- Language Arts: Advanced Writing
-- Science: Basic Physics

-### Assessments

-- Midterm Exam
-- Final Exam
-- Project: "Building a Simple Machine"

----

-## Year 4

-### Overview

-The fourth year prepares students for graduation and further educational or career pursuits.

-### Subjects

-- Mathematics: Trigonometry
-- Language Arts: Research Papers
-- Science: Chemistry

-### Assessments

-- Midterm Exam
-- Final Exam
-- Capstone Project

----

-## Conclusion

-This curriculum outline serves as a guide for the four-year educational journey.
-The aim is to equip students with the necessary skills and knowledge to succeed in their future endeavors.
+#### Semester 2

+1. **Interdisciplinary Applications**
+   - Healthcare, Finance, Smart Cities, IoT, Robotics
+   - Note: this can be taken as a cross over course from other programs
+   - Prerequisites: Deep Learning Foundations
+2. **Advanced Neural Networks and Special Topics(e.g, Transfer leanring, fine tuning)**
+   - Prerequisites:  Deep Learning Foundations / Systems Engineering 1 for ML
+3. **Capstone Project Industry Internship**
+   - Prerequisites: At least one foundational course and one systems engineering course
+4. **Ethics and Societal Impacts**
+   - Prerequisites: Intro to Machine Learning